unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### UPS Settings

 Unraid can be connected to an APC (or compatible) UPS (Uninterruptible Power Supply) to allow the system to safely shut down during a power loss while still receiving battery power.
 You can configure the UPS connection and set policies for the shutdown command on this page.
-For the complete manual, visit the [APCupsd Manual](http://apcupsd.org/manual/manual.html).
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![UPS Settings](/img/settings-ups.png)